 Headquartered in Charlotte, NC, the National Gypsum company is touted as one the largest manufacturers of gypsum boards in the world.
-However, National Gypsum’s past association with heavy asbestos use has left thousands of people with deadly diseases.
-The numerous asbestos-related lawsuits against it eventually led to the company filing bankruptcy and establishing an asbestos trust fund to compensate the overwhelming amount of claims.
+However, National Gypsum’s past association with heavy asbestos use left thousands of people with deadly diseases.
+The numerous asbestos-related lawsuits against the company eventually led National Gypsum to file for bankruptcy and establish an asbestos trust fund to compensate the victims.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 National Gypsum was originally founded in 1925, in Delaware, by three businessmen: Joseph F. Haggerty, Clarence E. Williams, and Melvin H. Baker.
 The three founders created a special process in which their gypsum board was made lighter, yet less likely to break.
 The founders were so confident of their gypsum board that they began offering a $5,000 “Gold Bond” certifications with each and every shipment.

 By 1926, National Gypsum Gold Bond marketing was so successful that it became the company’s trademark.
 Numerous Gold Bond products followed, including tile, plaster, finishing materials, drywall, cement, and more.

 Even though the company’s products increased its profits financially, most of National Gypsum’s materials had asbestos mixed in, which led to a plethora of asbestos-related lawsuits.